gsoft-inc/wl-squide/docs/getting-started/deploy.md

 ## Default redirect

-To enable support for direct page hits, you need to add the following redirect rule to your host application's hosting provider:
+To enable support for direct page hits, add the following redirect rule to your host application's hosting provider:

 ```
 /* /index.html 200